TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 When you sign up for the Site you will automatically be opted-in to receiving the IMVU newsletter and Developer newsletter.
 If you no longer wish to receive our newsletters you may opt-out by logging into your account, select "Account Settings" and then "Change email preferences" or by following the unsubscribe instructions at the bottom of each newsletter.

 Other Communications
-We will send you an email when someone adds you as a friend, when you get a new message from one of your friends or when a user is not your friend but sends you a message.
+We will send you emails from time to time.
+Examples include when someone adds you as a friend, when you get a new message from one of your friends or when a user is not your friend but sends you a message.
 If you do not wish to receive these types of email communications you may go to "Account Settings" "Change email preferences" and change your options.

 Photos
-You have the ability to upload photos on the Site to use as your avatar image or your blog image.
+You have the ability to upload photos on the Site (for example, to use as your avatar image or for your Photo Stream)..
 Please be aware that if you do this then your photo may be viewed by other users of the Site.
-You may remove your photo at anytime by going to your avatar homepage, selecting your photos/gallery, and deleting photos individually or as a group.
+You may remove your photo(s) at anytime by going to your avatar homepage, selecting your photos/gallery, and deleting photos individually or as a group.

 Chat Rooms/Blogs/Message Boards/Instant Messages
 If you use the chat room, blog, message board or instant messages on this Site, you should be aware that any PII you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the PII you choose to submit in these forums.

 If you choose to subscribe to our blog by email we will collect your email address, and we will use your email address to send you an email verification as well as email messages if people comment on the same blog thread as you.
-You may unsubscribe to this at any time by following the instructions included in each email communication or by here by clicking on the "Request Support" tab and selecting "Privacy" as a Case Category.
+You may unsubscribe to this at any time by following the instructions included in each email communication or by  clicking on the "Request Support" tab and selecting "Privacy" as a Case Category.

 Additionally, IMVU may also collect non-PII such as the aggregate information described below in the "Aggregate Information" section and such other non-PII as statistics about machines running our software, so as to further understand and enhance the user experience, marketing, security, enforcement, and system integrity (prevention of hacks, unauthorized use, etc).